You’ve seen mention of her in previous blogs.

 Later, we began to question why such a young, seemingly healthy dog would die so unexpectedly.
 We thought we were taking good care of him.
 We fed him what we considered to be, and what was advertised as, a well-balanced, nutritious diet.
 We exercised him regularly, socialized him, groomed him.
-What did we do wrong?
+Where did we go wrong?

 The doctor believed his tumors were probably caused by toxins in the commercial dog food we were feeding him.
-This was the typical over-the-counter dog food sold at your typical grocery store or discount store.
+This was the typical over-the-counter dog food sold at the supermarket or discount store.
 How could it have done this to our precious family pet?

-Since my husband Kent and I started blogging about our dogs, and dogs in general, we have heard from many people who have suffered through similar sad stories.
+Since my husband and I started blogging about dogs, we have heard from many people who have suffered through similar sad stories.
 Dogs that normally lived to be 15-20 years were dying at eight, nine, or ten years of age — riddled with cancerous tumors.

 It got us to examining what is in these commercial dog foods.
 Not all of them are created equal and it’s up to us as our pets’ caretakers to know what is in the foods we are feeding our dogs.
 What we discovered in our research was shocking.
 It’s no wonder people are looking for alternatives!

 One of the best alternatives we found for mealtimes is to make our own natural homemade dog food.
-In fact, Kent and I have been advising people on how to do this now for a couple of years.
+In fact, we have been advising people on how to do this now for a couple of years.
 It’s really very simple.

-Before you decide that we are some sort of “animal rights whackos” or are using scare tactics just to sell you a product, please understand.
-We could care less whether you buy anything from us.
-In fact, there are very few blogs on here that even offer a product for sale.
-Occasionally, I’ll mention something in a blog that has struck me as a good idea, or something about which I have heard good things.
-But we are all about happy — and HEALTHY — dogs.
+Before you decide that we are some sort of “animal rights whackos” or are using scare tactics just to sell you a product, please understand: We could care less whether you buy anything from us.
+In fact, there are very few blogs on here, if any, that even offer a product for sale.
+(I think right now the total is none.)
+Occasionally, I’ll mention something in a blog that has struck my fancy, or something about which I have heard good things.
+But we are pretty much all about happy — and HEALTHY — dogs.

-Our pets deserve the best that we as their providers and caretakers can give them.
-They depend on us for eveyrthing – their food, shelter and safety.
-And most of us as dog owners want to give them all of that and more: companionship, support and plenty of exercise and entertainment!
+Our pets deserve the best that we can give them.
+They depend on us for everything – their food, shelter and safety.
+And most of us dog owners want to give them all that and more!

-But, after our experience and conversation with our veterinarian, we decided we wanted know more about what was in our dog’s food.
-So we did some investigating and what we found out was appalling.
+But, after our experience and conversation with our veterinarian, we decided we wanted to learn more about what was in our dog’s food.
+So we did some investigating and what we found out was nothing short of appalling.
 Believe it or not, most commercial dog food formulas contain a lot of toxins and other dangerous chemicals.
 We knew we had to either find a safer brand of dog food (and there are some out there, although they’re generally pretty expensive) — or start making the food ourselves.

-When we started making our own dog food and we discovered a few things:
+When we started making our own dog food we discovered a few things:

 - It’s much healthier for our dogs to eat only the food we prepare.